CubBossa/SplineLib/README.md

 This library is meant to help with path creation in 3D space.
 This can for example be useful in minecraft development.
 Bukkits Vector/Location classes are needed to spawn particles on a curve.
-When instantiating the SplineLib class you can call the register() method and provide converters for internal vector classes and Bukkit's Vector class for example.
+When instantiating the SplineLib class you can call the register() method and provide converters for internal vector classes and Bukkit's Vector class.

 ```java
 SplineLib<org.bukkit.util.Vector>splineLib = new SplineLib();